-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Tools of Recombinant DNA Technology: Restriction Enzymes”.
+This set of Class 12 Biology Chapter 11 Multiple Choice Questions & Answers (MCQs) focuses on “Tools of Recombinant DNA Technology: Restriction Enzymes”.

 1. From which organism was the first restriction enzyme isolated?

 b) Salmonella typhimurium

 c) Bacillus cereus

 Explanation: The restriction enzymes are molecular scissors that cleave the DNA at specific recognition sites.
 They were first isolated from Escherichia coli in the year 1963.

 2. In genetic engineering, restriction enzymes cleave the DNA at a specific site known as _____